mharleydev/Powershell/README.md

 # Powershell
-This is a collection of Powershell functions that I've developed during work.
+This is a collection of PowerShell scripts that I've written.
+This repo has been sanitized and is intended to be used as a portfolio for my PowerShell skills.